 Pointers are common to many programming languages.
-Notably, you will use the most of the time if you are a practitioner of coding using C or C++.
+Notably, you will use most of the time if you are a practitioner of coding using C or C++.
 Pointers in programming languages are associated with variable declaration.
 In this article, we, will not delve deep into understanding what pointers are.
 But we will introduce you to what they are and explore their usage in programming languages such as python and Java.
-In case you have any queries, our online pointers assignment tutors could be of great help to you.
+In case you have any queries, our online pointers homework tutors could be of great help to you.

 What are the pointers?

 With reference to computer science, pointers are objects used in programming languages and they store a memory address.
 Note that it’s not a variable itself.
 A memory address refers to a reference to memory.
 For example, take the instance of a page number on the index.
 Herein, the index is a pointer while the page number is a memory.
 The process of obtaining a value stored in the reference is known as referencing.
 Dereferencing in the above analogy is moving to the specific page.
 In all cases, much as it happens in the case of variables, a pointer must be declared before it can be used.

 Pointers in C Programming.